D-WIS/DDHub-Semantic-Interoperability/docs/vocabulary_development/definitions/ADCS.md

 - Parent verb: DWISVerb
 - Subject class: DrillingDataPoint
 - Object class: FDIRFunction
-- Description: This verb is used to indicate that a `DrillingDataPoint` tells whether the isolation or the recovery
-- procedures have reached their terminal state and are in an idle state until the system is returned to manual mode.
-In case
+- Description: This verb is used to indicate that a `DrillingDataPoint` tells whether the isolation procedure has reached its terminal state and is in an idle state until the system is returned to manual mode.
-- the recovery procedure has been successful, the system will not enter an idle state as it will exit completely the triggered
-- state of the `FDIRFunction`.
 The value can only turn true when the tiggered signal is true.
 This signal is supposed to be a boolean value.
 - Examples:
 ```dwis packOffDectionAndReaction
 FDIRFunction:packOffDetectionAndReaction